Council Tax: vulnerable persons

-- The Council's contract with our enforcement agents will insist that they maintain a vulnerable persons and safe guarding children, policy.
+- Our contract with our enforcement agents will insist that they maintain a vulnerable persons and safe guarding children policy.

-- Our enforcement agents will be instructed to return Liability Orders to the council for any customers identified as in receipt of a deductible benefit.
+- Our enforcement agents will be instructed to return Liability Orders to us for any customers identified as in receipt of a deductible benefit.